The Smooth Entropy Formalism for von Neumann Algebras: Applications to Quantum Information Theory

-One of the most fundamental concept in quantum mechanics is the uncertainty principle.
-It implies that even if one has full classical information about a system, it is impossible to predict the outcomes of all possible measurements.
-That is, one has an inherent uncertainty about possible measurement outcomes, and since entropies are measures of uncertainty, it is manifest to quantify this uncertainty using entropy measures (see~\cite{Wehner09,Birula10} and references therein).
-Recently it was realized that if one allows to have quantum information about the system in question, the situation qualitatively changes and one has a subtle interplay between uncertainty and entanglement (between the observer and the system).
-This effect was quantified by entropic uncertainty relations with quantum side information~\cite{Berta09,Joe09,Tomamichel11,Coles10,Coles11}.
-Note that the scenario is particularly suited to study quantum cryptography, because the adversary might have quantum information as well.\\
+One of the fundamental principles of quantum mechanics is that for a fixed state the outcome distribution of two measurements described by non-commuting observables cannot be deterministic.
+A lower bound on the uncertainty inherent by two such measurements is called an uncertainty relation.
+Since entropies are measures of uncertainty, it is natural to quantify this uncertainty using entropy measures, see the review articles~\cite{Wehner09,Birula10}.
+Recently it was realized that if one allows to have quantum information about the system in question, the situation qualitatively changes and one has a subtle interplay between uncertainty and entanglement between the observer and the system~\cite{berta10}.
+This effect is quantified by means of so-called entropic uncertainty relations with quantum side information~\cite{berta10,Tomamichel11,colbeck11,frank12,furrer13}.
+Besides the fundamental interest, these relations also have manifold applications in quantum cryptography~\cite{tomamichellim11,furrer12,berta12,dupuis13}.\\

-Here we first describe the setup we are interested in, and then state our main theorem; an entropic uncertainty relation with quantum side information (Theorem~\ref{thm:uncert}), which is a generalization of the finite dimensional result in~\cite{Tomamichel11}.
-The application of this relation to concrete physical systems is ongoing research and will be discussed in a forthcoming paper.\\

-Like in~\cite{Tomamichel11} we start with a tripartite quantum state $\omega_{ABC}$ and apply a POVM $\{E_{A}^{x}\}$ or $\{F_{A}^{y}\}$ on system $A$.
-We are then interested in the uncertainty system $B$ and system $C$ have about the post-measurement probabilities generated by $\{E_{A}^{x}\}$ and $\{F_{A}^{x}\}$, respectively, and quantify the uncertainty in terms of the smooth conditional min- and max-entropy.
-Note that the general von Neumann algebra version of the uncertainty relation given below (Theorem~\ref{thm:uncert}) can not be proven in this generality by using the techniques of~\cite{Furrer10}.
+\textbf{Measurements.} We start with a tripartite quantum state $\omega_{ABC}\in\cS(\cM_{ABC})$ and two POVMs $\{E_{A}^{x}\}_{x\in X}$ and $\{F_{A}^{y}\}_{y\in Y}$ on system $A$ with finite outcome ranges $X$ and $Y$, respectively.
+We are then interested in the uncertainty of the outcome distribution of the measurements $\{E_{A}^{x}\}$ and $\{F_{A}^{y}\}$ given the quantum side information $B$ and $C$, respectively.
+We quantify the uncertainty in terms of the smooth conditional min- and max-entropy.